-Dr. Chris DeRienzo is a dedicated husband, a proud father, and a mediocre triathlete, striving to be a spectacle of the human engine driven at full speed.
-He’s also a physician executive dedicated to improving health for all Americans and currently serves as Chief Quality Officer for Mission Health.
-In this role he still gets to practice neonatology with Mission Children’s, teach as an Adjunct Assistant Professor of Pediatrics with both Duke and UNC, and volunteer as a Member of the Blue Ridge Regional Hospital Board of Directors, the Mercy Health (Chesterfield, MO) Board Quality Committee, and the YMCA Blue Ridge Assembly Board Mission Impact Committee.
+Dr. Chris DeRienzo is a dedicated husband, a proud father, and a mediocre triathlete, who strives to be a spectacle of the human engine driven at full speed.
+He’s also a physician executive dedicated to improving America’s health and currently serves as Chief Quality Officer for Mission Health.
+In this role he still gets to practice neonatology with Mission Children’s, teach as an Adjunct Assistant Professor of Pediatrics with both Duke and UNC, and volunteer as a Member of the Blue Ridge Regional Hospital Board of Directors, the Mercy Health (Chesterfield, MO) Board Quality Committee, and the YMCA Blue Ridge Assembly Board of Directors.

 Board Certified in both General Pediatrics and Neonatology, Dr. DeRienzo completed his M.D., Masters in Public Policy, and post-graduate medical training all at Duke.
-Chris has published and presented internationally on leveraging analytics to drive continuous improvement, implementing data science in healthcare, the intersection of humanity and health technology, and transitions in care.
+Recognized by Becker’s as one of healthcare’s “Rising Stars” of 2018, Chris has published and presented internationally on leveraging analytics to drive continuous improvement, implementing data science in healthcare, and the intersection of humanity and health technology.
 His research has been funded by multiple public and private research grants, and he is a frequent advisor to companies from early-stage ventures to the Fortune 500 on issues related to healthcare quality, health literacy, and leveraging technology to improve doctor-patient and doctor-doctor communication.

 At a national level, Dr. DeRienzo was just the fourth medical student elected and re-elected to serve on the American Medical Association Board of Trustees.
 He is a Past-President of the Durham-Orange County Medical Society and has served in leadership roles within the American Academy of Pediatrics and the North Carolina Medical Society.
 He was appointed in early 2018 by the North Carolina Secretary of Health and Human Services to serve on the Medical Care Advisory Committee, advising the Department on all aspects of Medicaid transformation, and has spent time advising the NC Quality Center on Safety Culture, the NC Division of Public Health, and the NC Institute of Medicine.

 Outside of work Chris enjoys competing in triathlon.
-He (barely) completed the Raleigh Ironman 70.3 and raced at the 2017 USA Triathlon Olympic Distance Age Group National Championships.
+He is a two-time Ironman 70.3 Finisher and raced at the 2017 USA Triathlon Olympic Distance Age Group National Championships.
 He’s training for a full Ironman in 2018 with coach Steve Brandes, is a sucker for bucket list races his friends convince him “really won’t be as hard as they sound,” and is a frequent early-morning Zwift rider.
 He’s seen every episode of The West Wing at least twice and can quote “Two Cathedrals” line-for-line… including the Latin swearing.
-Chris lives with his family and their incredibly energetic dogs in Asheville, NC.
+Chris lives with his family and their two incredibly energetic dogs in Asheville, NC.